Foreign Language Majors

 Complete Minor Either Locally or Abroad

-Complete a Bachelors of Integrated Studies (BIS) either locally or abroad in Spanish, French, German, or Japanese.
+Complete a Bachelor of Interdisciplinary Studies (BIS) either locally or abroad in Spanish, French, German, or Japanese.

 Take a combination of 3 minors, such as: